sshivamvyas/DeepLearningBasic/README.md

         for the Baseline CNN, each Pruned CNN, Quantized CNN, and the Student CNN (KD).
 * **Plots:** A single bar plot showing the validation accuracy of the Baseline CNN and each of the compressed models.

+This output will allow you to analyze the trade-offs between model size, inference speed, and performance for each compression technique.